yuriyward/NewName/ai/docs/FILE-STRUCTURE.md

 - `export decidePdfRename` - Decide if a PDF should be renamed based on extracted titl...

 ### offscreen/pdf-analysis/pdf-renderer.ts
-**Purpose**: PDF page rendering utilities using MuPDF WASM Converts PDF pages to canvas and encodes as PNG
+**Purpose**: PDF renderer public API with file validation Exports main entry point for rendering PDF files to images

 **Exports**:
-- `export RenderPdfPagesError` - item implementation
+- `export RenderPdfPagesError` - Error result for PDF rendering
-- `export RenderPdfPagesSuccess` - Extract pages from PDF and render as PNG blobs
+- `export RenderPdfPagesSuccess` - Success result for PDF rendering
-- `export RenderPdfPagesResult` - item implementation
+- `export RenderPdfPagesResult` - Error result for PDF rendering
-- `export renderPdfPages` - item implementation
+- `export renderPdfPages` - Extract pages from PDF and render as PNG blobs

 ### offscreen/pdf-analysis/pdf-title-description.ts
 **Purpose**: PDF-specific Phase 1: Extract exact titles and detailed descriptions from PDF pages This is separate from image analysis - PDFs only Analyzes both pages to find document titles and gather comprehensive context